 Parents need to know that Bosch centers on a hardened Los Angeles homicide detective with a complicated past and a strict sense of justice, a man who may or may not be a hero.
 Violent imagery includes shootings, dead bodies, and autopsies, plus some physical combat and depictions of child abuse.
 The main character drinks socially and smokes cigarettes, and characters use strong, unbleeped language like "f--k" and "s--t."
-There's also some light sexual banter between male and female characters.
+There's also female nudity in some episodes and some light sexual banter between male and female characters.

 What's the story?

 While standing trial for the murder of a suspected serial killer he shot in self-defense, veteran LAPD homicide detective Hieronymus "Harry" BOSCH (Titus Welliver) discovers the bones of a 13-year-old boy who was brutally murdered.
 But as the facts of both cases unfold, Bosch must come to terms with his own dark past.

 Inspired by Michael Connelly's bestselling crime novels, Bosch blends plot lines from two different Harry Bosch books with new material to create an ultimately compelling original series that's part crime drama and part character study.
 But whether you enjoy Amazon's take on Bosch will largely depend on how much you enjoy Bosch himself, because, in many ways, it's all about him.